-Proof-carrying code (PCC), as pioneered by Necula and Lee [30, 28], allows a code producer to provide a machinelanguage program to a host, along with a formal proof of its safety.
+Proof-carrying code (PCC), as pioneered by Necula and Lee [1996] and Necula [1997], allows a code producer to provide a machine-language program to a host, along with a formal proof of its safety.
 The proof can be mechanically checked by the host; the producer need not be trusted because a valid proof is incontrovertible evidence of safety.

-The PCC framework is general because it can be applied to certify arbitrary data objects with complex specifications [29, 2].
-For example, the Foundational PCC system [3] can certify any property expressible in Church's higher-order logic.
-Harper et al. [19, 7] call all these proofcarrying constructs certified binaries (or deliverables [7]).
+The PCC framework is general because it can be applied to certify arbitrary data objects with complex specifications [Necula 1998; Appel and Felten 2001].
+For example, the Foundational PCC system [Appel and Felty 2000] can certify any property expressible in Church's higher-order logic.
+Harper [2000] and Burstall and McKinna [1991] call all these proof-carrying constructs certified binaries (or deliverables).
 A certified binary is a value (which can be a function, a data structure, or a combination of both) together with a proof that the value satisfies a given specification.

 Unfortunately, little is known on how to construct or generate certified binaries.
-Most existing certifying compilers [31, 9] have focused on simple memory and control-flow safety only.
-Typed intermediate languages [21] and typed assembly languages [27] are effective techniques for automatically generating certified code; however, none of these type systems can rival the expressiveness of the actual higher-order predicate logic (which could be used in any Foundational PCC system).
+Most existing certifying compilers [Necula and Lee 1998; Colby et al. 2000] have focused on simple memory and control-flow safety only.
+Typed intermediate languages [Harper and Morrisett 1995] and typed assembly languages [Morrisett et al. 1998] are effective techniques for automatically generating certified code; however, none of these type systems can rival the expressiveness of the actual higher-order predicate logic (which could be used in any Foundational PCC system).

-In this paper, we present a type-theoretic framework for constructing, composing, and reasoning about certified binaries.
-Our plan is to use the formulae-as-types principle [23] to represent propositions and proofs in a general type system, and then to investigate their relationship with compiler intermediate and assembly languages.
-We show how to integrate an entire proof system (the calculus of inductive constructions [34, 11]) into an intermediate language, and how to define complex transformations (CPS and closure conversion) of programs in this language so that they preserve proofs represented in the type system.
-Our paper builds upon a large body of previous work in the logic and theorem-proving community (see Barendregt et al. [5, 4] for a good summary), and makes the following new contributions:
+In this article, we present a type-theoretic framework for constructing, composing, and reasoning about certified binaries.
+Our plan is to use the formulae-as-types principle [Howard 1980] to represent propositions and proofs in a general type system, and then to investigate their relationship with compiler intermediate and assembly languages.
+We show how to integrate an entire proof system (the calculus of inductive constructions [Paulin-Mohring 1993; Coquand and Huet 1988]) into an intermediate language, and how to define complex transformations (CPS and closure conversion) of programs in this language so that they preserve proofs represented in the type system.
+Our approach builds upon a large body of previous work in the logic and theorem-proving community (see Barendregt and Geuvers [1999] and Barendregt [1991] for a good summary), and makes the following new contributions:

-- We show how to design new typed intermediate languages that are capable of representing and manipulating propositions and proofs.
+- -We show how to design new typed intermediate languages that are capable of representing and manipulating propositions and proofs.
 In particular, we show how to maintain decidability of typechecking when reasoning about certified programs that involve effects.
-This is different from the work done in the logic community which focuses on strongly normalizing (primitive recursive) programs. - We maintain a phase distinction between compiletime typechecking and run-time evaluation.
+This is different from the work done in the logic community which focuses on strongly normalizing (primitive recursive) programs. - -We maintain a phase distinction between compile-time typechecking and run-time evaluation.
 This property is often lost in the presence of dependent types (which are necessary for representing proofs in predicate logic).
-We achieve this by never having the type
+We achieve this by never having the type language (see Section 3) dependent on the computation language (see Section 4).
+Proofs are instead always represented at the type level using dependent kinds.